thenumbernine/Tensor/README.md

 	$${contractN(a)^I}\_J = {a^{I K}}\_{K J}, |I| = j, |K| = n$$
 - `interior<n=1>(a,b)` = Interior product of neighboring n indexes.
 I know a proper interior product would default n to `A::rank`.
 Maybe later.
 For n=1 this behaves the same a matrix-multiply.
 	$${interior(a,b)^I}\_J = a^{I K} b\_{K J}, |K| = n$$
 - `makeSym(a)` = Create a symmetric version of tensor a.
 Only works if t is square, i.e. all dimensions are matching.
+If the input is a tensor with any antisymmetric indexes then the result will be a zero-tensor.
 	$$makeSym(a)\_I = a\_{(i\_1 ... i\_ n)} $$
 - `makeAsym(a)` = Create an antisymmetric version of tensor a.
 Only works if t is square, i.e. all dimensions are matching.
+If the input is a tensor with any symmetric indexes then the result will be a zero-tensor.
 	$$makeAsym(a)\_I = a\_{[i\_1 ... i\_ n]} $$
 - `wedge(a,b)` = The wedge product of tensors 'a' and 'b'.
 	$$wedge(a,b)\_I = (a \wedge b)\_I = Alt (a \otimes b)\_I = a\_{[i\_1 ... i\_p} b\_{i\_{p+1} ... i\_{p+q}]}$$